EMHS 2024–25 financial summary

 Variation $000

-The variance in approved salary expenses is attributable to several key factors:
+The variance in approved salary expenses is attributable to the following: